andrewnimmo/link-juice-optimizer-cachefix/README.txt

 No, the plugin does not make any changes to the contents of the database, it only modifies the links on the fly at the time the page is requested.

 == Changelog ==

+= 2.3.1-cachefix =
+* Change the action hook from wp_footer to shutdown to avoid issues with various cache plugins, presented as an initial or persistent blank page, and Elementor Pro.

 = 2.3.1 =
 * Added option to obfuscate links containing a word or a directory (*word*, */page/*), regardless of their position in the URL.